Vedant5633x/Data-Analysis-Dashboard/README.md

-# Data-Analysis-Dashboard
+This repository contains an interactive Power BI dashboard that transforms raw data into meaningful insights.
-This repository contains an interactive Power BI dashboard designed to analyze and visualize key business metrics.
-The dashboard provides meaningful insights through clean visuals, filter options, and dynamic reports.
+The dashboard is designed to help users explore key business metrics and make data-driven decisions effectively.